Harry Warner: Business career in films

 In 1918, after the success of My Four Years in Germany, the brothers were able to establish a studio near Hollywood, California.
 In the new Hollywood studio, Sam became co-head of production along with his younger brother, Jack.
 They were convinced that they would have to make movies themselves if they were to ever generate a profit.
 Between the years 1919 and 1920, the studio did not turn a profit.
 During that time, banker Motley Flint, who was unlike most bankers at the time, not anti-semitic, helped the brothers pay off their debts.
 The four brothers then decided to move their studio from Culver City, California, to the Sunset Boulevard section of Hollywood.

 Warner decided to focus on making only dramas for the studio during that time.
 The studio rebounded in 1921 with the success of the studio's film Why Girls Leave Home; The film's director, Harry Rapf, became the studio's new head producer.
 On April 4, 1923, following the success of the studio's film The Gold Diggers, Warner Bros.
 Pictures, Inc. was officially established, with help from a loan given to Harry by Montly Flint.
 Harry became company president, with Albert as treasurer and Jack and Sam as co-heads of production.
 Harry and his family moved to Hollywood.

+Harry hired Margaret J. Winkler as a secretary from 1917 to 1921.
+Impressed by her competence and knowledge in film distribution, he recommended Winkler to leave Warner Bros. and form Winkler Pictures, after refusing to distribute Pat Sullivan's Felix the Cat series on her recommendation.
+Harry personally recommended Winkler's services to a young Walt Disney, whose filmmaking endeavors under Winkler jumpstarted his career and the golden age of American animation in general.